-- Provide an introduction to the theoretical frameworks that form the bedrock for nature-based learning
+- Provide an introduction to the theoretical frameworks that form the bedrock of nature-based learning

-- Offer an overview of the history of nature-based learning to serve as context for our current moment with outdoor environmental education in general and in schools specifically
+- Offer a historical overview of nature-based learning to serve as context for our current methods of outdoor environmental education in general and in schools specifically

-- Teach a sampling of specific nature-based learning skills and crafts that can be embedded into outdoor environmental education teaching and learning
+- Teach a variety of specific nature-based learning skills and crafts that can be embedded into outdoor environmental teaching and learning

 - Contribute curriculum-aligned lesson plans and practical tips for implementing nature-based learning for a variety of school contexts

 Upon completion of the course, participants will have gained:

 - Knowledge about the history and theoretical frameworks affiliated with nature-based learning

 - An understanding of the benefits that nature-based learning contributes to the entire school community.